discretize/discretize-guides/fractals/cliffside/index.md

 ## Start & Ankle Seals <Item id="8881" disableText/><Item id="24678" disableText/>

 Kill the Cultists but take the _Cultist Hammer_ before finishing the last one to get a hammer charge.
 Take the portal to above (...or walk) and destroy the two _Ankle Seals_ using hammer `Skill 4`.
-Both sigils have to get hit two times, do not finish mobs unless you need a charge.
+Both seals have to get hit two times, do not finish mobs unless you need a charge.
 Use `/gg` afterwards and stay dead until the <Specialization name="elementalist"/>, <Specialization name="guardian"/>, <Specialization name="thief"/>  reaches the Chest Seal.
 </GridItem>